zalando-incubator/kubernetes-on-aws/docs/user-guide/tls-termination.rst

 Let's deploy a simple web server to test that our TLS termination works.

 Submit the following ``yaml`` files to your cluster.

-Note that this guide uses a top-down approach and starts with deploying the service first.
-You can, however, submit the files in any order you like.
+*Note that this guide uses a top-down approach and starts with deploying the service first.
+This allows Kubernetes to better distribute pods belonging to the same service across the cluster to ensure high availability.
+You can, however, submit the files in any order you like and it will work.
+It's all declaritive.*

 Create a service
 ----------------

-Then create a ``Service`` of type ``LoadBalancer`` so that your pods become accessible from the internet through an ``ELB``.
+Create a ``Service`` of type ``LoadBalancer`` so that your pods become accessible from the internet through an ``ELB``.
 For TLS termination to work you need to annotate the service with the ARN of the certificate you want to serve.